 Ghazali’s philosophical arguments can break down Ghazali’s intelligent discussion into three premises:

-- Whatever begins to exist has a cause of its beginning
+- Whatever begins to exist has a cause for its beginning

 - The universe began to exist

-- Therefore, the universe has a cause of its beginning.
+- Therefore, the universe has a cause for its beginning.

 Premise (1) is restated more modestly as,

 - The universe began to exist, and then the universe had a cause for its beginning

 This more focused first premise relies upon modern cosmology asserting the universe began to exist at one point in time – it is not eternal as had been believed for thousands of years since the ancient Greeks.

 The whole universe can not come into being without a cause.
 Some physicists might argue that the virtual particles do come into being from nothing in quantum decay events.
 However, this is not entirely true.
 Britain’s quantum cosmologist Christopher Isham cautions

 Care is needed when using the word ‘creation’ in a physical context.
 One familiar example is the creation of elementary particles in an accelerator.
 However, what occurs in this situation is the conversion of one type of matter into another, with the total amount of energy being preserved in the process.

 A thought experiment might prove valuable here.
 For example, suppose an entire universe could come into being from nothing somehow through processes we do not yet understand.
 Then, why do much smaller bits of matter pop into existence and stay in existence for prolonged periods?
 Undoubtedly, the smaller bits of matter the size of a house coming randomly into existence would be vastly more likely than an entire universe.
 But that is not our shared experience and has never been overserved.